Modern Day Doctor | Ancient Wisdom

 Other common mycotoxins that present a concern for food safety and human health include:

 • Fumonisins: A mycotoxin produced by Fusarium verticillioides and Fusarium proliferatum.
 It can be found in corn and other grains.
 It causes severe digestive issues, like diarrhea and abdominal pain.
-It is linked to esophageal cancer, liver and kidney disease, and increased risk of congenital disabilities in pregnancy.
+It is linked to esophageal cancer, liver and kidney disease, and an increased risk of congenital disabilities in pregnancy.

 • Zearalenone: A carcinogenic mycotoxin produced by Fusarium graminearum and Fusarium culmorum It is typically found in cereal crops, like rice, barley, wheat, and other grains.
 It is linked to reproductive health issues, including estrogenic effects and other hormonal imbalances.
 Zearalenone causes DNA damage, impairs kidney and liver function, and compromises immunity.